SaltyMold/3DView-OBJ-Viewer-for-Numworks/README.md

   </tr>
 </table>

+> [!CAUTION]
-⚠️⚠️⚠️<strong>Installing third-party applications may cause your calculator to crash.
+> Installing third-party applications may cause your calculator to crash.
 This is not dangerous, but you will lose your Python scripts.
-Please make sure to save them before launching the app.</strong>
+Please make sure to save them before launching the app..

 ## How I created this application